ESS Lecture Series Schedule

 3 November.
 Environmental Stewardship: What Does Faith Contribute?

 Paul Khosla is a pastor with the Faith Tabernacle Church (a Pentecostal Assembly of Canada congregation) in Halifax and a volunteer with Dalhousie’s MultiFaith Centre.

 Joanne Langley is a pediatric physician specializing in infectious diseases in children based at the IWK Health Centre and the Canadian Centre for Vaccinology at Dalhousie.
 She is a Professor of Pediatrics and Community Health & Epidemiology and holds the GlaxoSmithKline Chair in Pediatric Vaccinology at Dalhousie.
 She is a long-term volunteer at Dalhousie’s MultiFaith Centre as a member of the Halifax Baha’i Community.

 17 November.
-Progressive Environmental Constitutionalism and the 2030 Agenda for Sustainable Development
+Progressive Environmental Constitutionalism and the 2030 UN Agenda for Sustainable Development

 Annual Douglas M. Johnston Lecture

 Elizabeth Maruma Mrema has worked for the United Nations Environmental Programme for over two decades, focusing primarily on the development, implementation and enforcement of environmental laws.
 A lawyer and career diplomat by training, Mrema has worked as the principal legal officer and Director in the Division of Environmental law and Conventions and previously as Deputy Director in the Division of Environmental Policy Implementation both in UNEP, Nairobi and before then as Executive Secretary of the UNEP Convention on Migratory Species of Wild Animals in Bonn, Germany.
 Before her work with UNEP, Mrema served as Senior Legal Counsel with the Tanzania Ministry for Foreign Affairs.